LouBidz/Business-intelligence-Power-Bi-Report/Aicore/Power_bi_Project/README.md

 * Organising the data by creating a new measure table
 * Date and Geography Hierachy
 * Building reports within Power bi
     1. Customer detail
     2. Executive Summary
     3. Product detail
     4. Stores Map
     5. Tools tip TAB

 * Cross filtering and Navigation
 * Trouble shooting in the project
+* Postgresql Queries